St Augustine's Church, Ramsgate

 St Augustine's Church or the Shrine of St Augustine of Canterbury is a Roman Catholic church in Ramsgate, Kent.
-It was the personal church of Augustus Pugin, the renowned nineteenth-century architect, designer, and reformer.
-The church is an example of Pugin's design ideas, and forms a central part of Pugin's collection of buildings in Ramsgate.
+It was the personal church of Augustus Pugin, a nineteenth-century architect, designer, and reformer.
+The church is an example of Pugin's design ideas, and it forms a central part of Pugin's collection of buildings in Ramsgate.
 Having built his home (The Grange, Ramsgate, next door), Pugin began work on St Augustine's in 1846 and worked on it until his death in 1852.
 His sons completed many of the designs.
 This is the site where Pugin is buried, in a vault beneath the chantry chapel he designed, alongside several members of his family.

 History

 St Augustine brought Christianity to the English for the first time in AD 597, landing very close to the site of St Augustine's.
 After his death (c.604), his tomb soon became a shrine.
 This shrine, which was enlarged and moved over the centuries, was destroyed under the orders of King Henry VIII and Thomas Cromwell in 1538, and St Augustine's remains in Canterbury were destroyed.
 Some relics of the saint had been sent to Europe as gifts in previous centuries.

-St Augustine's was built by the renowned architect and designer Augustus Welby Northmore Pugin – most famous for his designs of the Houses of Parliament in Westminster – between 1845 and his death in 1852.
+St Augustine's was built by the architect and designer Augustus Welby Northmore Pugin – most famous for his designs of the Houses of Parliament in Westminster – between 1845 and his death in 1852.
 This is the only church he built funded by himself.
 According to the Pugin Society, it is the pinnacle and most personal of Pugin's designs, "full of the character of its designer."

 Pugin bought the site in 1843 and immediately planned to build a church, to be constructed after he had built his home there.
 First he built his home (The Grange) into which he moved with his family in late October 1844 when he was 32 years old.
 The next year he began construction of St Augustine's, and gave it to the Vicar Apostolic of the London District on 19 November 1846.
 Pugin's attraction to Ramsgate was grounded in his Aunt Selina, his love of the sea (he particularly liked sailing) and his devotion to St Augustine of Canterbury.
 He had visited his aunt several times at Rose Hill Cottage, he spent some time in Ramsgate renting a house in Plains of Waterloo, and he lived with his second wife, Louisa, in a cottage close to St Laurence Church.
 He also had a particular interest in his patron saint, St Augustine of Canterbury, who had landed at Ebbsfleet on the Isle of Thanet, just a mile or so from where he bought land in Ramsgate.
 As he wrote in a letter, this is "where blessed Austin landed."